galaxyproject/training-material/topics/epigenetics/tutorials/atac-seq/tutorial.md

 > ### {% icon comment %} Comment on FR and RF
 >
 > FR stands for forward reverse orientation of the read pairs, meaning, your reads are oriented as -> <- so the first read is on the forward and the second on the reverse strand.
 RF stands for reverse forward oriented, i.e., <- ->.
 It really depends on your experiment, how your reads are oriented and if the orientation plays a role.

-Here
+> Here, we expected FR and we got RF for small reads.
+This is because when reads fully overlap:
+> ```
+>    ------>
+>    <------
+> ```
+> Bowtie2 gives a negative fragment size (8th field of SAM files) thus the Picard tool **CollectInsertSizeMetrics** {% icon tool %} attribute them to FR if the first read in the pair is forward and RF if the first read in the pair is reverse.
 {: .comment}

 # Peak calling